Cajsa Warg: Life and career

 Warg was born in Örebro, the younger of two daughters, to accountant Anders Warg (died 1708) and Karin Livijn (died 1755).
 In 1710, her mother married the nobleman Eric Rosenstråle, with whom she had seven more children and moved with to Borggård Manor outside Finspång.

-For unknown reasons, Warg left home in her youth and moved to the capital of Stockholm, were she chose to work for a number of rich people, such as Wolter Reinholt Stackelberg and Berndt Otto Stackelberg; since her employers were of military background, it is likely that she was given contacts by her stepfather.
+For unknown reasons, Warg left home in her youth and moved to the capital of Stockholm, where she chose to work for a number of rich people, such as Wolter Reinholt Stackelberg and Berndt Otto Stackelberg; since her employers were of military background, it is likely that she was given contacts by her stepfather.

 From the 1740s, she worked for the nobleman Leonard Klinckowström, whose wife was her mother's cousin.
 She was formally employed with the title husmamsell, which was the title of the housekeeper, but as such as she supervised the kitchen staff and directed the preparation of food, essentially working as a cook.

 When her employer Leonard Klinckowström died in 1759, she retired and supported herself on the income from her popular book and on renting out rooms.